DamAmyQ/DamAmyQ/README.md

 - 👨‍💻 All of my projects are available at [http//:ponerportafolio](http//:ponerportafolio)

-- 💬 Ask me about **Android development, Kotlin, Java, Python, OpenCV a bit of Rust**
+- 💬 Ask me about **Android development, Kotlin, Java, Python, OpenCV a bit of tensorflow**

 - 📫 How to reach me **damianamaya78@gmail.com**